biplob192/node_js_master_structure/README.md

 # About Project

-This is a simple Node.js project try to maintain best codeing practices to create a project starter.
-It uses the following tech stack:

-- Node.js
-- Express
-- MongoDB
+This project is a clean and scalable Node.js starter template built with best coding practices in mind.
+It provides a solid foundation for backend applications using Express and MongoDB, featuring robust authentication, request validation, security enhancements, and convenient development tooling.
+Designed to be easy to extend and maintain, it serves as a reliable starting point for modern server-side applications.

 ## Installation